 - Eating Disorders: Disclosing a history of eating disorders before the summer to Camp Ramah New England is essential to helping campers with eating disorders have a successful camp experience.
 While we are unable to monitor individual campers’ food consumption on a meal-by-meal basis, we can provide weekly weigh-ins and access to speaking/video chatting with a therapist.
 As always, we must consider the well-being of other campers in the tzrif or edah, since behaviors associated with eating disorders may at times “spread” to other campers.

 - A.D.H.D.: Many, if not most cases of campers with A.D.H.D. can be successfully managed at camp.
-Disclosing an A.D.H.D. diagnosis and discussing with camp staff before the summer will enable us to work with you and your child’s support team, to plan for a successful summer at camp.
-Timely assessment will also allow us to decide which of our resources to utilize to support your camper including whether our inclusion program is indicated.
+Disclosing an A.D.H.D. diagnosis and discussing this with our staff before the summer will enable us to work with you and your child’s support team to plan for a successful summer at camp.
+Timely assessment will also allow us to decide which of our resources to utilize to support your camper.

 Writing a document which addresses our policies for the situations addressed above is very hard, as we cannot possibly address every type of issue that arises or the nuances that exist.

 We take the care and safety of our campers very seriously as our guiding principles and are always open to discussing any of the above, or other, issues with our families.
 It is our goal to make camp successful for as many children as possible, and we are always disappointed when we cannot accommodate a camper’s needs.
 These situations are all highly personal, private and complicated, and while you may hear rumors about a situation(s) at camp, please realize you may not be hearing an accurate or complete story, and CRNE cannot respond as these matters are confidential.
 Please feel free to reach out if you have any questions or concerns.